AlexTLDR/infrastructure-training/goals-app/README.md

 With Docker Compose

-docker-compose up -> to start in attached mode docker-compose up -d -> to start in detach mode
+docker compose up -> to start in attached mode docker compose up -d -> to start in detach mode

 docker compose down -> to stop it, without removing the volumes docker compose down -v to stop it and remove the volumes